Plot vs Theme: Difference and Comparison

 1. The plot refers to the sequence of events in a story, including the exposition, rising action, climax, falling action, and resolution.

-2. The theme refers to a story’s underlying message or meaning, which is often abstract and may require analysis to uncover.
+2. The theme refers to a story’s underlying message or meaning, which is abstract and may require analysis to uncover.

 3. While the plot is the literal storyline, the theme is the deeper message or lesson the story tries to convey to its audience.